Gertrude Clarke Whittall: Early life and education

 Matthew Whittall died in 1922.
 Gertrude Whittall donated Juniper Hill to the Masonic Grand Lodge of Massachusetts for use as a hospital.
 In 1976, Shrewsbury bought the hospital and grounds, demolished the building, and created Prospect Park.

-After living in Boston for a time, in 1934, Whittall moved to Washington, DC, where she spent the rest of her life, living in the Shoreham Hotel, then the Sheraton-Park Hotel.
+After living in Boston for a time, in 1934, Whittall moved to Washington, D.C., where she spent the rest of her life, living in the Shoreham Hotel, then the Sheraton-Park Hotel.

 Philanthropy

 Whittall's lifelong devotion to chamber music began with a performance by the Flonzaley Quartet at Whittall Manor in 1908.
-In Washington, DC, she was known for the musical soirées she hosted.
+In Washington, D.C., she was known for the musical soirées she hosted.

 Encouraged by Librarian of Congress Herbert Putnam, Whittall donated four Stradivari instruments to the Library of Congress in 1935, and a fifth in 1937.
 They were three violins, one viola, and one violoncello: